muidemakz/muidemakz/README.md

 - 👋 Hi, I’m @muidemakz
 - 👀 I’m interested in improving User Experience one artboard at a time.
-- 🌱 I’m currently learning Product Designing.
+- 🌱 I’m currently a Senior Product Designer.
-- 💞️ I’m looking to collaborate on budding fintech or blockchain related projects.
+- 💞️ I’m looking to collaborate on building fintech or blockchain-related projects.
-- 📫 How to reach me muidemakz@gmail.com or https://muidemakz.disha.page/
+- 📫 How to reach me: muidemakz@gmail.com or https://mainstack.me/muidemakz

 <!---
 muidemakz/muidemakz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.